 A key objective of the Trustee is that, over the long-term, the Open Fund should have adequate resources to meet its liabilities as they fall due.
-The Trustee therefore invests the assets of the Open Fund to produce an adequate long-term return.
-The Trustee will monitor this risk on a regular basis through regular actuarial valuation and investment reports.
+The buy-in contracts broadly cover all of the benefit liabilities.
+The Trustee invests the Reserve Assets to produce an adequate long-term return.